Radiology

 The examination

-The examination is carried out by a Consultant Radiologist (a doctor), or an ultrasonographer (a radiographer) that specialises in ultrasound examinations.
+The examination is carried out by a consultant radiologist (a doctor), or an ultrasonographer (a radiographer) who specialises in ultrasound examinations.

 If necessary you may be asked if you wish to change into a hospital gown for some examinations.